apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

    - Example for abbreviation composed less than 3 characters: SQL92Lexer, XMLTransfer, MySQLAdminExecutorCreator;
    - Example for abbreviation composed more than 3 characters: JdbcUrlAppender, YamlAgentConfigurationSwapper;
    - A variable composed of abbreviation should use lower camel case: mysqlAuthenticationMethod, sqlStatement, mysqlConfig.
+ - Local variables that meet the following conditions shall be named according to the following rules:
- - Except return an input parameter as result, returning variable should be named with `result`; Variables in the loop structure are named with `each`; Replace `each` with `entry` in map.
+   - Except return an input parameter as result, returning variable should be named with `result`;
+   - Variables in the loop structure are named with `each`;
+   - Replace `each` with `entry` in map;
    - Exceptions when catch are named with `ex`; Exceptions when catch but do nothing are named with `ignored`.
  - Name property files with `Spinal Case`(a variant of `Snake Case` which uses hyphens `-` to separate words).
  - Split codes that need to add notes with it into small methods, which are explained with method names.
  - Have constants on the left and variable on the right in `=` and `equals` conditional expressions; Have variable on the left and constants on the right in `greater than` and `less than` conditional expressions.